This post is a result of a writing challenge prompt; “Sharing my voice feels like…”

 The disappointments of life can draw our eyes and our focus away from Christ, which alters our perspective.
 We must continually set our minds on the things above, not on the things that are on earth.
 (Col.3:1)

 Praising Him in the storm, or in the midst of hard times, not only refocuses our mind and heart toward Him but it strengthens our faith.
 It speaks to our heart, reminding us who He is no matter where we are.
 Sure, sometimes the trials last longer than we expect or hoped, but keep your eyes on Him.
 Allow Him to do His perfect work.
 This is the reminder I need in every trial or difficulty.
-The reminder of how very much I need Him also reminds me that no matter the circumstances, I have hope.
+The reminder of how very much I need Him also reminds me that no matter the circumstance, I have hope.

 Hope and Praise